dspice2003/reflection/README.md

 we started our google friday project.
 We learned how to make a password and username.
 I learned more about code.
 We learned how to make strings, floats,lists and int

+# End of week five
+##10/13/2017
+we learned how to make a password and username.
+We also learned the command while wich runs the program till false. we learned how to convert time. we also how to count down in python and say BLASTOFF.